Mãe Menininha do Gantois: Career

-The temple, which she headed was established by her grandmother Mãe Pulquéria following a dispute over leadership from Engenho Velho, an older temple said to be one of the oldest Candomblé temple (1830 or even 100 years older) in Bahia which had been built by three freed African women.
-Two temples were built, one was the Terreiro do Gantois built in 1900 by Mãe Pulquéria and the other was Ile Axe Opo Afonja credited to Mãe Aninha.
-Mãe Pulquéria, who was the functional head of the Terreiro do Gantois, died suddenly in 1918.
-As she had no children, her niece Maria da Glória Nazaré was designated as her successor, but Maria died in 1920 before assuming office.
-Then according to hierarchical rights the temple was given to Mother Menininha.
-This process was confirmed by deities Oxóssi, Shango, Oshun and Babalú-Ayé.
-Once chosen and confirmed in 1922 Menininha became the head of the Candomblé do Gantois.
-She dedicated her life to the temple and for the cause of the African religion of Candomblé which represented to her the "last stronghold of the black dignity".
+Once chosen and confirmed to the temple of Terreiro do Gantois in 1922, Menininha became the head of the Candomblé do Gantois.
+She dedicated her life to the temple and for the cause of the African religion of Candomblé, which represented to her the "last stronghold of the black dignity".
 She faced persecution at the hands of the Brazilian government and even incarceration, as well as being subjected to harassment.
 She defended the African-Brazilian traditions of worship at the Terreiro do Gantois and other Terreiros at Engenho Velho and Casa Branca.
 Her struggle, in association with other well known candomblé priestesses like Stella de Oxossi, asserted the Africanness of Candombé, stressing the fact that their religion was not the same as Roman Catholicism.

 One of the reasons she became prominent was that she initiated hundreds of "daughters" into the faith, as well as artists, and invited the academic community to study the roots of the religion.
+This engagement with scholars reflected a broader tradition in which Candomblé communities became important sites of anthropological study, particularly regarding gender, race, and religious authority.
 One of those academics, Ruth Landes compiled her findings and published a book, City of Women (1947) discussing how the racial policies of the government were intertwined with the Candomblé religious rites.
 Antônio Carlos Magalhães, a powerful senator from Bahia; Carybé, the artist; and Edson Carneiro and Pierre Verger, anthropologists who studied Afro-Brazilian communities, were also prominent connections used by Menininha to further study and promote the validity of Candomblé.
 These studies were influential in furthering research on the Nigerian roots of the religion, but at the same time brought criticism from other temples in the faith that Menininha was exploiting the religion.
 However, her success in obtaining legalization of the religion in the 1970s facilitated the first freedom to practice their faith in hundreds of years and began the process of eliminating prejudice against other Afro-Brazilian faiths.